-3.1.14 Training/Safety Test
+3.2.14.
+Training/Safety Test

-These will be administered by the teachers as the school requires all students, regardless of how they participate on the team, to be familiar with and know how to use all of the tools and machinery in the shop.
+These will be administered by the teachers as the school requires all students, regardless of how they participate on the team, to be familiar with and know how to use all the tools and machinery in the shop.
 This is mainly for safety reasons and because you will eventually use these machines and tools to work on the robot as all students work on the robot.
 This involves a brief overview with the teachers, a safety talk, and a test that you must get 100% on.
 You can take this test as many times as you need.
 You will not be able to use the tools or machinery in the shop until you complete this training.

-3.1.15 Inability to Complete Achievements
+3.2.15.
+Inability to Complete Achievements

-There are occasionally extenuating circumstances that may prevent a student from fulfilling all of these achievements.
+There are occasionally extenuating circumstances that may prevent a student from fulfilling all these achievements.
 In this case, it is best for the student and/or parent/guardian to bring the situation to the team leader's attention for consideration on how best to accommodate these circumstances.
 We want all students to have the ability to fulfill these achievements and have their trips funded.

-3.2 School Eligibility
+3.3.
+School Eligibility

 Success is an important part of FIRST and FIRST Team 1511.
 It is not restricted to the robot, game performance, or how many trophies the team is awarded.
 Team members are successful only when they succeed in the classroom, and then participate in team activities.
-All team members are expected to make school work and individual academic performance a priority over any team event or activity.
+All team members are expected to make schoolwork and individual academic performance a priority over any team event or activity.
 To implement this concept, every student will have to maintain eligibility through school rules.
 Please see the PHS Student Handbook for more information on eligibility requirements.
 Students that fall below this minimum requirement will not be allowed to participate with the team but will need to focus on improving their overall academic performance.

-3.2.3 Ineligibility
+3.3.1.
+Ineligibility

 Students that become ineligible as determined by the School District will be ineligible for one grading period.
 During the ineligibility period, the student will be expected to focus on resolving the reason they are ineligible and cannot attend any team events or participate in building the robot.
-Once the student is eligible as determined by the School District they will be allowed to fully participate on the team again.
+Once the student is eligible as determined by the School District, they will be allowed to fully participate on the team again.

-3.2.4 Help Available
+3.3.2.
+Help Available

-Any student member of the team that is struggling with school work can seek help.
-The team will have resources available to help students with school work.
+Any student member of the team that is struggling with schoolwork can seek help.
+The team will have resources available to help students with schoolwork.
 You do not need to be ineligible or on probation to seek/receive help - just ask!
 If you don't know who to ask, then talk to the lead mentor for guidance.
-Student members that are ineligible or on probation should expect to be offered help, as we want all of our students to succeed academically as well as on the team.
+Student members that are ineligible or on probation should expect to be offered help, as we want all our students to succeed academically as well as on the team.

-3.2.5 School Takes Precedence
+3.3.3.
+School Takes Precedence

 Academic performance takes precedence over team activities and events.
-Students are expected to complete all school work before participating in team events or activities.
+Students are expected to complete all schoolwork before participating in team events or activities.

-3.3 Team Rules
+3.4.
+Team Rules

 We ask that EVERYONE treat each member of the team with respect and treat others the way that they want to be treated.
 We also want EVERYONE to have fun!!
 The most important part of the team is learning while having fun.
+Everyone on the team should feel included and it is important that all members of the team create an inclusive environment.